Georgian Bay Islands National Park will officially open for the 2019 visitor season on May 17, according to Parks Canada.

 The park’s camping, island accommodations and DayTripper shuttle boat service are all ready for guests to enjoy starting May 17.
-High water levels and ice this winter caused significant damage to Beausoleil Island’s docks, according to the release, so because visitor and staff safety is a top priority for Parks Canada, a number of docks will remain closed despite the park opening.
+High water levels and ice this winter caused significant damage to Beausoleil Island’s docks, so because visitor and staff safety is a top priority to Parks Canada, a number of docks will remain closed despite the park opening.
 Campsites at these locations will remain available, but access will be limited to small-vessel beaching or hiking in.
 Visitors are encouraged to plan their trip in advance to make the most of their park experience, so Parks Canada recommends that visitors use their website, mobile app and social media accounts to plan their time at the park.

 Catherine McKenna, minister of Environment and Climate Change and minister responsible for Parks Canada, said that with warm weather arriving, it’s the perfect time to head outside and reconnect with the places we love.